Have you ever stared at a blank screen and wondered, “How long should my blog post article length be?”

 Cons:

-May not rank as high as long-form content.
+Might not rank as high as very detailed long-form content.

 Best Platforms for Standard-Length Articles: